Again, I have been MIA for what feels like forever. Even Summer has past in the meantime.

 Here are my recommendations of places to visit:

-- Duomo di Milan (I don’t think that is it absolutely necessary to go upstairs, but if you are planning to, please keep in mind to wear long-sleeves and a pair of long pants or a long skirt since it is a church.)
+- Duomo di Milano (I don’t think that is it absolutely necessary to go upstairs, but if you are planning to, please keep in mind to wear long-sleeves and a pair of long pants or a long skirt since it is a church.)